fasteater/usd8/README.md

 # How
 - Users mint USD8 with USDC, USDC goes into treasury for yield.
 Part of the yield profit is set aside into a Cover Pool to cover potential hacks
-- Users use/hold/LP/yield with USD8 to accumulate Cover Credits (non-transferrable) which they can use to claim any type of hacking loss from covered protocols
+- Users use/hold/LP/yield with USD8 to accumulate Cover Credits (non-transferrable) which they can use to claim any type of hacking loss from covered protocols for any tokens (not limited to USD8 positions)
 - Claims are limited by:
     - the user's total loss
     - the overall Cover Pool size